UTexas

 The aim of the program is to educate and mentor scholars and teachers of the languages and cultures of the Middle East with the depth to support a sustained research career and the breadth to teach a range of courses on Middle Eastern topics.
 Students learn to design and execute research projects that will help redefine the frontiers of discovery in their field.
 Teaching experience helps prepare them to communicate new knowledge to experts and non-experts alike.

-In applying to the program, students select an area of study from among the following: linguistics (theoretical linguistics or language pedagogy), literature & culture, history, Hebrew Bible/ancient Near East, or Islamic studies.
+In applying to the program, students select an area of study from among the following: linguistics (historical linguistics or language pedagogy), literature & culture, history, Hebrew Bible/ancient Near East, or Islamic studies.
 Through the course of their studies, they develop methodological expertise in at least one of the following areas: textual analysis, literary theory, linguistic theory, cultural theory, or the theories and methodologies of historical inquiry.
 During their first year, incoming students choose or are assigned a faculty mentor with whom they plan to work in their major field.
 This mentor oversees the student’s selection of courses for registration and the design of the student's course of study.
 Students are also encouraged to seek the advice of other faculty members in the program on their studies and their progress.

 Students must develop a mastery of at least one major Middle Eastern language and must demonstrate scholarly research skills and potential.
 A period of study abroad in the region of specialization is strongly recommended for students of living languages.
 Study of a second Middle Eastern language is strongly encouraged, and competency in a research language (typically German or French) is required.
 Doctoral candidates are also expected to present papers at academic or professional conferences before graduation.